Research-Artifacts/edgeai_empirical-study/thematic_analisys/study_artifacts/README.md

     | **#_commits**                  | Total commits on repository.                           |

 - **How to Use This File**:

   * Determining which projects contribute evidence to architectural RQs
-  * Reproducing the filtering and inclusion decisions
-  * Cross-matching domains, quality attributes, and architectural patterns
+  * Cross-matching domains, quality attributes, architectural patterns, and capabilities
   * Supporting descriptive statistics on the prevalence of architectural documentation in EdgeAI OSS
-  * Linking repositories to extracted fragments (`all_collected_fragments.csv` & `fragments_used.csv`)
+  * Linking repositories to extracted fragments

-It serves as the *reference list of architectural evidence sources* for the entire thematic analysis pipeline.
+> This file defines the **core dataset** for all architectural examinations performed in the study.

 ---

 ### 1.3 [all_collected_fragments.csv](./all_collected_fragments.csv)

-- **Purpose**

-    This file contains *all raw architectural fragments* extracted from the analyzed EdgeAI repositories.
-It serves as the primary data source for the open coding phase and represents the full textual corpus used to generate codes, categories, and final thematic guidelines.

 - **Description**